dustymugs/cmr/doc/train.md

 ```

 #### Computing SfM

 We provide the computed SfM.
-If you want to compute them yourself, run the following via matlab/octave.
+If you want to compute them yourself, run the following.
 Note that octave is slower

+From MatLab or Octave, run:

 ```
-cd preprocess/cub
+cd /cmr/preprocess/cub
 main
 ```

 When prompted for 3d model alignment check, only respond ***y*** when the following is correct:

 * legs are negative and wings are positive along Z axis